Contla de Juan Cuamatzi, Tlaxcala

 On December 2020, this conversation was part of the Folk Art program.
 We organized it and collaborated with the McIntosh Memorial Library and the Consulate of Mexico in Milwaukee.
 You can see here the process that I use for my textiles and natural dyes.
 This traditional techinique came from four generations before me.
 See how to get vibrant colors using natural dyes.

 We use flowers, nuts, and different natural elements to give color to our textiles.
 We create our own thread using cotton and wool.
 These techniques have been practiced by our ancestors since the 16th century.

 I always care about preserving the traditional handmade process and about nature.
 I can spend weeks or moths on each of my pieces, depending on the design and colors.

-Please send me a message in the from below if you would like a a comissioned piece.
+Please send me a message in the form below if you would like a commissioned piece.

-Join us to our next complete course of Traditional Mexican Weaving, by Pedro Netzahualcoyotl!!!
+Join us in our basic course of Traditional Mexican Weaving, by Pedro Netzahualcoyotl!!!

 Sept 23-24 | Natural Dyes Workshop (grana cochinilla, indigo, marigold, walnut)